Country star Garth Brooks in talks for Trump inaugural celebrations

-NEW YORK Country star Garth Brooks is in discussions to perform at the inauguration of U.S. President-elect Donald Trump, the singer's representative said on Friday, as organizers of the event denied media reports that they were struggling to find A-list stars to take part.
+NEW YORK (Reuters) - Country star Garth Brooks is in discussions to perform at the inauguration of U.S. President-elect Donald Trump, the singer's representative said on Friday, as organizers of the event denied media reports that they were struggling to find A-list stars to take part.

 Brooks, 54, one of the world's best-selling solo artists, performed for Democrat Barack Obama's inauguration in 2009, along with a line-up that included Bruce Springsteen, U2, Beyonce, and Stevie Wonder.

-"Garth has performed at five presidential inaugurations," his publicist Nancy Seltzer said on Friday.
+"Garth has performed for the five living presidents," his publicist Nancy Seltzer said on Friday.
 "While rumor has it that he has been asked to perform for President-elect Trump, he has not been able to commit yet."

 No celebrities have yet been announced as taking part in the Jan.
 20 inauguration.